This lab walks you through:

 Users in China should be able to access the app through Google Play because it is a free app.
 Afero does not distribute the app in any other way because the app stores provide a way to update the app when required.

-If you are unable to scan the QR code with your phone’s camera, tap Manually Add Device at the bottom of the screen.
+If you are unable to scan the QR code with your phone’s camera, tap Manually Add Device at the bottom of the Add Device screen.
 Type the hexadecimal code printed under the QR code (don’t type the dashes!), then tap Add.

 If any part of this process fails, you will be given the chance to rescan and reconnect to the Wi-Fi network.
 If no Wi-Fi network is available, you can click Cancel and then the board will connect only over Bluetooth low energy.
 In BLE mode, the board will require an Afero compatible hub device or an active Afero mobile app to connect to the Afero Cloud, so make sure the mobile app is running (and that your device isn’t asleep) when interacting with the Modulo-2.

-- On the LED menu, tap On and Off and observe that the LED turns on and off.
+Select the LED group from the groups ribbon, then tap On and Off and observe that the dev board LED turns on and off.
 Also note that the device icon will change color when the LED is on.
-This is the device’s “primary operation”, which we’ll talk about more in the Using the Afero Profile Editor lab.
+This happens because the LED on/off control has been defined as the device’s “primary operation”, which we’ll talk about more in the Using the Afero Profile Editor lab.

 For the Modulo-2, as long as the board is connected to the network, these interactions will work no matter how far away the devices are.